Merconix/Megumeme/README.md

 Open `/preferences/AdminRole.txt` and change that to the name of the role you want to have access to admin commands.

+Open `/commandFunctions/management.js` and change instances of `"YOUR USER ID HERE"` to your user ID (Or delete the lines to remove PMs when the the bot is triggered).

 Install the following modules:
   >Discord.js,
   >danbooru,